 Sleep Apnea Symptoms Questions and Answer

 If you are having symptoms of sleep apnea, visit Koala Center For Sleep & TMJ Disorders and talk to our team of healthcare professionals today.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 What are the warning signs of sleep apnea?

 What percentage of people that snore have sleep apnea?

 What are the different types of sleep apneas and the symptoms?